EDITOR'S NOTE: Watch the video above for step-by-step instructions on how to properly fill out and return your mail-in ballot in Pennsylvania.

-Fill out the ballot immediately, put it in the secrecy envelope, then put it in the outer return envelope
+- Fill out the ballot immediately (in blue or black ink), put it in the secrecy envelope, then put it in the outer return envelope

 Don't wait to fill out the ballot after you get it.
 Take care of business.
 Don't put it off.
 But there is one more crucial step before putting it in the mail or a county election drop box.
 And that is...

 - Don't forget to sign the outer envelope before sending it back!